harghan/indian-equity-analysis-db-main/README.md

 A Structured, SQL-Only Sandbox for Equity Research, Built from Scratch

 This project simulates a lean research engine for analyzing the Indian stock market using only SQL.
-It’s designed to test trading ideas, track portfolio performance, and run technical analysis — all within a well-indexed, query-efficient database.
+It’s designed to test trading ideas, track portfolio performance, and run technical analysis, all within a well-indexed, query-efficient database.

 I built this because I wanted full control over structure, integrity, and insights without relying on external dashboards or bloated tools.